 The Doon School was established in 1935.
 It was founded by S.R.
 Das, a lawyer from Calcutta, who later served as the Advocate General of Bengal and a member of the Viceroy’s Executive Council of Lord Irwin.
 S.R.
 Das was educated at Manchester Grammar School, a highly academic and prestigious all boys’ school in England.
 With a vision for an Indian school patterned on British private boarding schools, he set out to create and establish The Doon School, for Indian boys in India.
 He wanted to ensure that boys in India received the same educational opportunities he had experienced in Manchester but without having to leave their home country.
 S.R.
 Das aspired to set up a school which was open to all, unlike the existing boarding schools that admitted only British pupils and were Christian in ethos, or served India’s wealthy elite.
 The Doon School was envisioned as a school that would attract boys from all sections of Indian society, and from every state in India, and to be entirely secular.
-The Doon School was to specialise in the education of boys who would go on to serve a free and democratic India.
+The Doon School was to specialize in the education of boys who would go on to serve a free and democratic India.

 The current scholarship programme offered by The Doon School is based upon the candidate’s performance at the entrance examination and subsequent interview.
 Prospective parents are most welcome to contact the school and request that they wish their son to be considered for such an award subject to his performance at the entrance examination.
 If prospective parents would like to also indicate their wish to be considered for financial aid (a means tested award) they are most welcome to do so before their son’s entrance examination by informing the Head of Admissions, Mr Madan Kothari.